Crypto-TII/TLS1.3/rust/readme.md

 	https://127.0.0.1:4433

 The browser connects to the local server and displays a message.
 You may need to over-ride a warning from the browser.
-Observe the number of TLS connections actually made by the browser.
+It is not happy with our self-signed certificate.
 In this case the ticket is stored as a browser cookie.
 On a subsequent connection it should perform a resumption handshake.

 While in the client window, enter